PhillyGilly/VeluxKLF200onHomeAssistant/README.md

 # Velux KLF 200 on Home Assistant

 I found a how-to guide somewhere and now can't find the author so big apologies for not attributing it.
-However I have two Velux windows with electric opening and electric blinds which I controlled using Velux remote.
-However - for the usual reasons - I wanted to bring them into my Home Assitant eco-system.
+However I have two Velux windows with electric opening and electric blinds which I controlled using Velux remote, and - for the usual reasons - I wanted to bring them into my Home Assitant eco-system.

 ## Set up the KLF200
 1. On power on the KLF is LAN disabled and Wifi enabled for 10 minutes